threefoldtecharchive/0-autobuilder/README.md

 points to a shared directory between container and host.

 ## Monitor
-### Web Logs
+### Web Interface
-The endpoint `/monitor` will shows you in (nearly) realtime what's currently going on and previous build process
+The endpoint `/monitor` will shows you in realtime what's currently going on and previous build process.

+The realtime logs are sent via websocket, as soon as the line is received in the python client.

+In order to proceed websocket correctly, this process is not run in the main web server.
+A redis-topic is used to communicate between server and websocket-server.

 You can reach some logs and specific build status with:
 - `/build/history`